neoalienson/neo01.com-web/docs/README.md

 - **Be specific with titles** rather than using generic type names
 - **Keep content concise** but informative
 - **Use appropriate severity** - don't overuse warnings
+- **Do NOT use tables inside admonition blocks** - tables are not supported and will break rendering
+- **Do NOT use code blocks inside admonition blocks** - multi-line code blocks may not render correctly; use inline code with backticks instead or move code outside the block

 ## Directory Structure